WPMedia/arc-themes-blocks/README.md

-# Fusion News Theme blocks
+# Fusion Theme blocks

 >**[Please See Wiki If You Can't Find What You're Looking For](https://github.com/WPMedia/fusion-theme-blocks/wiki), Like [Rolling Back If You Have Publish Issues](https://github.com/WPMedia/fusion-theme-blocks/wiki/How-To-%22Rollback%22-From-A-Published-Version)**

-This is the lerna-managed monorepo for the blocks that make up the Fusion News Theme.
+This is the lerna-managed monorepo for the blocks that make up the Fusion Theme.

 This monorepo is a collection of packages for blocks.
 Blocks are versioned together.